Nature Recovery Habitat Module

 • Writing, thinking and storytelling skills

 Students will also undertake mini projects, where they will work with a local organisation on a task and carry out a research project based on a scenario around a commodity that is commonly used.
-These projects can relate to your chosen NVQ!
+These projects can relate to your chosen NVQ.
 Previous students have completed fencing, gardening, riverbank design, biochar making, dormice nest box building, land or ecological surveying, water harvesting, beehive building, and many more projects!

 How much does it cost?